srkimir/rabbitmq/README.md

 2. `nack`, once sent from consumer application will signal to broker that message was **not** successfully processed.
-By default, `nack` will put the message back in the queue **for later handling.** Here term **for later handling** is tricky and will be explained above.
+By default, `nack` will put the message back in the queue **for later handling.** Here term **for later handling** is tricky and will be explained below.

 3. `reject`, the difference between `nack` and `reject` is in that broker will not requeue the message for later handling by default.
 One could look on `nack` vs `reject` like `recoverable` errors and `unrecoverable` errors respectively.
 It is possible to declare